Netflix-Skunkworks/UnrealValidationFramework/README.md

 This filters the validations visible and runnable from the UI.

 ### 4.4 Level Validation
-Toggle to select all of the Level based validations for the selected workflow.
+Toggle to select all of the Level-based validations for the selected workflow.

 This filters the validations visible and runnable from the UI

 ### 4.5 Project Validation
-Toggle to select all of the Project based validations for the selected workflow
+Toggle to select all of the Project-based validations for the selected workflow

 This filters the validations visible and runnable from the UI

 ### 4.6 Refresh
 Refresh button acts as an overall reset/refresh of the UI.
 This clears and resets all the existing states of the validations.
-As some validations are implemented via Blueprints, these may be registered after the UI and engine has loaded.
-(We cant know about Blueprints until they compile unlike c++ which we know is compiled ahead of time)
+As some validations are implemented via Blueprints, these may be registered after the UI and the engine has loaded: We can’t know about Blueprints until they compile, unlike c++ which we know is compiled ahead of time.
 Refresh ensures any new or updated validations are all populated into the UI.

 ### 4.7 Run All Validations